gianni-rosato/svt-av1-psy/Docs/Appendix-Rate-Control.md

 ##### Calculation of Active_Best_Quality

-The variable active_best_quality represents the lowest qindex that can be assigned per picture given the the value of active_worst_quality.
+The variable active_best_quality represents the lowest qindex that can be assigned per picture given the value of active_worst_quality.
 The picture *qindex* in VBR mode is computed in the *rc_pick_q_and_bounds()* function.
 The details of each step are described in this section.